 ‘Investing in Indigenous works has a great social purpose and is an issue that is really central for us, identifying ourselves as a nation and dealing with our past.’

-The world premiere season of Man With the Iron Neck runs from 26-29 September at Brisbane Powerhouse as part of the 2018 Brisbane Festival.
-Visit www.brisbanefestival.com.au for details.
+The world premiere season of Man With the Iron Neck was presented 26-29 September, at Brisbane Powerhouse as part of the 2018 Brisbane Festival.